mesosphere/dcos-docs-site/pages/services/elastic/2.6.0-6.6.1/how-to-guides/index.md

 - the Edge-LB pool that will be created is named `kibana`
 - its backend name is `kibana-backend`

-It is not a requirement that these match any configuration options related to the actual Kibana service, so one could name them differently.
+It is not a requirement that these match any configuration options related to the actual Kibana service, so you could name them differently.

 The pool fields that actually map to the actual Kibana service are under `haproxy.backends`:
 - `rewriteHttp.path.fromPath` should match the Kibana Marathon app service path